hongfeij/hongfeij.github.io/_pages/about.md

 <!-- A total failure trying to leave some traces in the world. -->

 Hi!
 I’m Hongfei, an independent researcher.
-I'm interested in **human-AI interaction beyond digital interfaces**.
-My current research explores **how human-AI communication influences embodied activities in work, daily life, and play**.
+I'm interested in **human-AI interaction beyond graphic user interfaces**.
+My current research explores **how human-AI communication influences and integrates into embodied activities in daily life, work, and play**.
 I'm also eager to connect the societal perspective I developed through my architecture background to questions about **how AI can shape the future of embodied work**.

 <div class="research-sections">
   <details>